 Preserving herbs is easy and rewarding too.
 Herbs can be dried frozen or mixed into vinegar.
-Preserving herbs helps you use the herbs throughout the winter months and can help deal with gluts (when you have too much to use at any one time).
+Our guide on how to preserve herbs will help you use the herbs throughout the winter months, and can help deal with herb gluts.

 Many herbs dry well, especially those with a strong flavours such as sage, rosemary and thyme.
 This is due to the low moisture content in their leaves so they dry quickly.

 It’s very easy to deal with a herb glut and preserve some beautiful fragrant herbs for winter by following a simple process to dry them.
 All you have to do is:-

 - Try to pick your herbs just before they flower as this ensures that the oil content in the leaves (the flavour) is at its highest.

 - Pick your herbs on a dry day and avoid washing them before dying (excess moisture on the leaves can cause the valuable essential oils to be lost).